5 of the Best 55 Plus Communities in Florida

 Our picks for some of the best 55+ communities in Florida

-There are hundreds of 55+ communities in Florida.
-Based on the parameters we listed above, we’ll provide information about some communities we feel are worth extra consideration.
-We’ll also provide a section on how you can locate 55+ communities in your area.
+Florida is home to hundreds of 55+ communities, offering a wide variety of options for retirees seeking a vibrant and fulfilling lifestyle.
+Based on the parameters we listed above, we provide information about some communities we feel are worth extra consideration.
+We also have a section on how you can locate 55+ communities in your area.

-Please note that all prices in this post are based on active listings at the time of writing, as well as advertised price ranges provided by community sales offices.
+All prices in this post are based on active listings at the time of writing and advertised price ranges provided by community sales offices.

 Kings Point (Sun City Center)

-Well-established homes here began construction in the mid-1970s and concluded in 2015.
-The community has a north and a south side, with clubhouses, pools, and security gates serving each.
+The residential development has a north and a south side, with clubhouses, pools, and security gates serving each.
 A packed social calendar connects residents to hobbies, including everything from dominoes and quilting to a metaphysical discussion group.

 Location: Sun City Center, Florida